 Shred Nations is the shredding industry’s only online marketplace.
 Shred Nations’ job is to attract a large flow of shredding inquiries from the internet.
-We vet each inquiry to discover ready-to-buy customers with an immediate need for shredding services.
-Shred Nations then matches referrals with local shredding companies that are a part of our network.
+We vet each inquiry to discover customers with an immediate need for shredding services.
+Shred Nations then matches customers with local shredding companies that are a part of our network.
 Your job is to sell your service.
 We help you grow your business by providing you with new customers.

 Check out i-Sigma, an industry trade organization created through a merger of NAID, the National Association for Information Destruction and PRISM, the association for records information management companies.
 The members of this organization are a mixture of established and new records destruction and information management companies.
 This paramount industry organization serves the shredding and records information management industry.
 It fosters professionalism, third party certification for individuals and companies, and organizes an annual convention that is open to members and non-members.